 It’s Happening Here: Supply Chain

-With a high manufacturing employment concentration, and a robust agriculture and agribusiness cluster, the Jefferson and Dodge county region, and Wisconsin as a whole has abundant suppliers and vendors for food processing companies.
+With a high manufacturing employment concentration, and a robust agriculture and agribusiness cluster, Greater Jefferson County, and Wisconsin as a whole has abundant suppliers and vendors for food processing companies.

 It’s Happening Here: Strategic Location